SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 DELETE it WHERE a < 6.
 ```

-`DELETE ADJACENT DUPLICATES` statements allow you to delete all neighboring lines except for the first line that have the same content
-in specific components.
-Usually, a suitable sorting before carrying out these statements is required.
+`DELETE ADJACENT DUPLICATES` statements allow you to delete all adjacent lines except for the first line that have the same content in certain components.
+You usually need to doe some appropriate sorting before using these statements.
 ``` abap
 "Implicitly uses the primary table key